alex347a/Obsidian/3. Semester/Industriel datakommunikation/Book/407-467 Control plane.md

 - **Decentralized Routing Algorithm:**
     - The calculation is **iterative and distributed**.
     - No node has global information.
 Each node starts with knowledge only of its own directly connected links.
-    - Through iterative message exchange with neighbors, it gradually calculates least-cost paths.
+    - Through iterative message exchange with neighbours, it gradually calculates least-cost paths.
     - Also known as **Distance-Vector (DV) algorithms**.

 **2. Based on Change Frequency:**